chris-wood/draft-arc/draft-yun-cfrg-arc.md

   - UPrimeCommit: Element, a public key to the issued UPrime.
   - m1Commit: Element, a public key to the client secret (m1).
   - nonce: Integer, the nonce associated with this presentation.
-  - tag: Element, the tag element used for enforcing rate limiting and reuse.
+  - tag: Element, the tag element used for enforcing the presentation limit.
   - presentationProof: ZKProof, a proof of correct generation of the presentation.

 Parameters: